 The high cost of living in Canada may come as an initial shock to new arrivals.
 Canadian cities regularly rank among the world's most expensive for expats.
 Vancouver and Toronto are the most expensive, with Calgary trailing not too far behind.

 Taxes in Canada are high, and expats may see a large percentage of their salary going towards provincial and federal taxes.
-Nevertheless, the reward for this is excellent public-service delivery, including world-class universal healthcare and free education.
+Nevertheless, the reward for this is excellent public-service delivery, including world-class universal healthcare.